operatortwo/DailyUserControlsNet/README.md

 Currently, I would like to reduce the workload a little and am therefore trying to combine the two separate projects for .NET and .NET Framework.
 For this reason, the original "DailyUserControls" project was created from scratch as a new .NET project , which now targets .NET **and** .NET Framework.
 Therefore, updates will likely only be made in [DailyUserControls](https://github.com/operatortwo/DailyUserControls) from now on, and this repository will be archived once the combined project has proven to be sufficiently reliable.
-This should also be a good solution for those who only need the .NET part, as TargetFrameworks is easy to edit.
+This should also be a good solution for those who only need the .NET part, as 'TargetFrameworks' is easy to edit.
 <br>
 ##
 This side work contains some usercontrols that can be used in other .NET projects.